LucasVandroux/OpenVINO-People-Counter/README.md

 ![people-counter-python](./images/people-counter-image.png)

+## How to use
+1. Works with `OpenVINO 2020.3`
+2. You can find the OpenVINO IR [here](https://github.com/LucasVandroux/ssd.pytorch/releases/tag/v0.9)

 ## What it Does

 The people counter application will demonstrate how to create a smart video IoT solution using Intel® hardware and software tools.
 The app will detect people in a designated area, providing the number of people in the frame, average duration of people in frame, and total count.